wedesoft/www.wedesoft.de/_posts/2025-08-09-orbits-with-jolt-physics.md

 **Update:**

 [Jorrit Rouwé][5] has [informed me][6] that he currently does not want to add [support for double precision speed values][7].
+He also has more detailed information about [using Jolt Physics for space simulation][8] on his website.

 **Update:**